RobotExMachina/Machina.NET/Docs/Reference.md

+_Note:_ for the latest version, please visit the [Documentation on the Wiki](https://github.com/garciadelcastillo/Machina/wiki)

-# QUICK API REFERENCE - v0.2.5
+# QUICK API REFERENCE - v0.1.0

 ### Constructors
 - [Robot](#robot)